 Now let us look at the A.V.C. question.
-The primary object is to make provision for the output from the speaker to be maintained at a reasonably constant level regardless of the strength of the incoming a of the incoming signal.
-If this object is attained it follows that variations due to fading will automatically be "ironed out."
-It is probably true to say that the latter advantage is of chief importance.
+The primary object is to make provision for the output from the speaker to be maintained at a reasonably constant level regardless of the strength of the incoming signal.
+If this object is attained it follows that variations due to fading will auto-matically be "ironed out."
+It is probably true to say that the latter advantage of chief is importance.

 How is A.V.C. obtained?
-By arranging that the V.-M. valves in the set (preferably the [frequency changer and the I.F. amplifier) receive a negative bias which is proportional to the strength of the audio signal which constitutes The Methods of Automatic Volu Suitable for Incorporation in I Here Explained from the the output from the second detector.
+Bv arranging that the V.-M. valves in the set (prefer-ably the frequency changer and the I.F. amplifier) receive negative bias which is proportional to the strength of the audio signal which constitutes The Methods of Automatic Volum Suitable for Incorporation in He Here Explained from the '

+the output from the second detector.
 Of course, the "primary" output from this stage is audio or low-frequency, which is used to operate the L.F. amplifier.
 But if we can rectify a portion of the output and use it as negative bias we meet the requirements set out above.